bhumitattarde/bhumitattarde/README.md

 <br/> -->

 <p align="center">
 Hello!
-I’m a junior year engineering student currently working as a Software Engineer at smallcase.
-I have varying interests that range from algorithmic trading and FinTech to full-stack web development.
-I’m a staunch advocate of open-source software and FOSS philosophy.
-I’ve traded Indian equity markets for a brief period of time and love leveraging technology to generate alpha.
-Take a look at my previous work experience <a href="https://www.bhumit.net/#Experience">here</a>.
+I’m a senior year engineering student.
+I have varying interests that range from algorithmic trading, FinTech, high-performance computing and databses to full-stack web development.

 </p>

 <p align="center">
+I’m a staunch advocate of open-source software and FOSS philosophy.
+I have briefly traded Indian equity markets.
 I try to keep myself updated with national and international affairs (particularly related to finance) in my free time.
-When I’m not coding or going through latest geopolitical, financial news, I can be found coming up with better strategies to trade leveraged equity shares listed in India.
+Take a look at my previous work experience <a href="https://www.bhumit.net/#Experience">here</a>.
 </p>

 <br/>

 <h2 align="center">Languages, Frameworks & Technologies</h2>